 Normally, plumbing involves a lot of hidden parts that could be inside or outside of a private lot.
 Most of these parts are not visible, making it hard to establish exactly who is responsible.
 If you are a lot owner, you are advised to report to the strata board immediately when you notice any plumbing issues or any potential damage due to faulty plumbing.
 This could be either within the apartment or on common property.

-If the owners’ corporation takes no action, put in a motion to request for the repairs during the next meeting.
+If the owners’ corporation takes no action, put in a motion to request the repairs during the next meeting.
 You may also request a mediation session from the NSW Department of Fair Trading to speed up the process.

 Who is Responsible for Plumbing Issues in A Strata Scheme?

-Whether the water damage has occurred because a burst pipe, a storm, or a leaking pipe, it can cause considerable damage and stress to residents.
+Whether the water damage has occurred because of a burst pipe, a storm, or a leaking pipe, it can cause considerable damage and stress to residents.
 According to the NSW Department of Fair Trading, “the basic rule is that everything inside the airspace of the unit, including all internal walls, fixtures, carpet and paint on the walls is usually the lot and therefore the responsibility of the lot owner.”

 We discuss the most common plumbing issues and who is responsible for each: